How to Receive Money From Overseas Using The Commonwealth Bank of Australia

 - It’s a relatively simple and straightforward process.

-- Receive money from most countries around the world.
+- You can receive money from most countries around the world.

-Depending on the country you’re receiving money from, the currency exchange provider the sender is using and the currency that you’re exchanging from, funds will normally be deposited into your bank account within two working days.
+Depending on all of this, funds will normally be deposited into your bank account within two to five working days.

-- For credit of a Commonwealth Bank Australian dollar (AUD) account (regardless of currency) — up to $11 per transfer.
+- Crediting a Commonwealth Bank Australian dollar account up to $11 per transfer, regardless of the currency.

-- For credit of a Commonwealth Bank Foreign Currency Account — up to $11 per transfer.
+- Crediting of a Commonwealth Bank Foreign Currency Account, up to $11 per transfer as well.